Vector4-new/RobloxFDLauncherLinux/README.md

 Status|Architecture
 -|-
 💩|Client isn't implemented to the launcher.
 (Currently all clients are implemented.)
-❌|Doesn't work (Client is detected by the launcher but will more than likely not work)
+❌|Doesn't work (Client is detected by the launcher but will more than likely not work.)
-🟡|Kinda works (Client will probably work but there might be issues such as lag and what not)
+🟡|Kinda works (Client will probably work but there might be issues.)
-✅|Works (Client is supposed to work flawlessly, at least it did while testing)
+✅|Works (Client is supposed to work flawlessly, at least it did while testing.)

 * ✅ 2008M
 * 🟡 2013L